FRP Grating for Marina, Dock & Jetty Decks

 Weight: 3.7 lb/sq.ft.

-Fiberglass grating panels are normally fixed to support bearers with max. span of 48″ (depending on the thickness of the fiberglass panel and anticipated loading) using stainless steel ‘M’ clips inserted in the grating apertures, with a minimum of four clips per panel.
+Fiberglass decking panels are normally fixed to support bearers with max. span of 48″ (depending on the thickness of the fiberglass panel and anticipated loading) using stainless steel ‘M’ clips inserted in the grating apertures, with a minimum of four clips per panel.
 ‘L’ clips are generally not recommended as they don’t have the same strength as ‘M’ clips.

 Where necessary, adjacent panels can be joined at the edges by means of stainless steel ‘C’ clips.